 Top Tool AlertCheck out this list of social proof software you can use to add social proof to your site!

 26. “Out of Stock!”

 Rather than removing unavailable items from view, they’ll simply let you know when a particular item is out of stock.
 That way you’ll wish you had it and will be more likely to buy another item before that too goes out of stock.

 Another scarcity marketing strategy that ModCloth uses is to create limited quantities of holiday items.
 You won’t want to wait too long to buy these!

 28. “Free for 3 months”

-NewYorker.com released their archives to the public for free for three months.
-A limited time free offering like this is a great way to boost your traffic and email subscribers.
+NewYorker.com released its archives to the public for free for three months.
+A limited-time free offering like this is a great way to boost your traffic and email subscribers.

 29. “Time left: 0 Days 19 Hours 18 Minutes 00 Seconds”